bentejohansson/fo-feature/README.md

 Build and deploy the Docker container.
 The API is available on port 80 inside the container, and is available at the URI `/fo-feature`.

-The environment is configured automatically by NAIS, using the environment variable `FO_FEATURE_ENVIRONMENT`.
+The environment is configured automatically by NAIS, injected into the Docker container at deploy time using the environment variable `ENVIRONMENT`.